Cornerback24/Blender-NLA-Midi-Copier/README.md

       keyframe values are in radians.)
 The selected unit type is converted to keyframe units.
 (For example, if the scene units are degrees, setting the unit type to Angle will change the min and max inputs to degrees.
 The values will be converted to keyframe units, in this case radians.)
+* Keyframe placement:
-* Generate at Note End:
+    * Note Start: Place keyframes at note start
-    * Generate keyframes at the end of the note instead of the beginning.
+    * Note End: Place keyframes at note end
+    * On CC change: Place keyframes at every midi CC controller event
+* Limit transition length:
+    * If selected, generate additional keyframes to limit the transition time between generated keyframes.
+    * Transition length:
+        * Maximum length of transition between generated keyframes
+    * Transition offset:
+        * Space between the transition and either the keyframe before or keyframe after, depending on Placement
+    * Placement:
+        * Start: Place the transition directly after the leading keyframe
+        * End: Place the transition directly before the trailing keyframe
 * Add filters:
     * Adds filters.
 If selected, any defined filters will be applied when generating keyframes.
 No filters will be applied if this option is not selected.
 See the Filters section for more information about filters.